Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### Arctic Weather Satellite

 - **Arctic Weather Satellite** (AWS for short) is a prototype satellite that launched very recently - 08/2024, broadcasts imagery at a 10-40 km/px quality, depending on the channel.
-- Broadcasts a 24/7 direct broadcast signal, dumps full orbit imagery to Svalbard.
+- Broadcasts a 24/7 DB signal, dumps full orbit imagery to Svalbard.
-- Is a prototype to EPS-STERNA, which is scheduled to be a constellation that fills the gap in Geostationary satellite data present at the poles.
-These satellites are expected to launch in 2029, have the same imaging instrument.
+- Is a prototype to EPS-STERNA, which is scheduled to be a satellite constellation that fills the gap in Geostationary satellite data present at the poles.
+These satellites are expected to launch in 2029, have the same imaging instrument as AWS.
+- Please note that this satellite has launched very recently and is still in commisioning.
+The signal might be disabled for days at a time without prior notice, or contain erroneous data.

 > The L band signal has been received, even already containing DB imagery.
 Dumps are expected to begin soon, pending commisioning.